 How’s your business plan writing going?
 So far we’ve walked you through the steps to writing out your Business Description, an Industry Analysis, a Market Description, a Competitive Analysis, a Marketing Plan, and an Operations Plan.
-That means there are only three more components to go: a breakdown of your Management Team, a detailed Financial Analysis, and the summation of the whole plan, called an Executive Overview.
+That means there are only three more components to go: a breakdown of your Management Team (this article), a detailed Financial Analysis, and the summation of the whole plan, called an Executive Overview.
 Exciting stuff!

 In part 7, we’re going to dive into the Overview of the Management Team, which is essentially a breakdown of who is on your “team” when it comes to running your business.
 If you’re a “solo-preneur,” this section will probably be quite short, although you’ll still want to include advisors or people who are donating and lending their expertise to helping you be successful.